- Provides emergency cash assistance to families who need help paying an eviction notice, emergency fuel/heating shortage.

 Talbot Interfaith Shelter (TIS) provides safe shelter, nutritious meals, and compassionate support to families and individuals in the Mid-Shore region who are homeless or on the brink of homelessness.
 TIS also provides transitional housing to our guests who are ready and able to move toward self-sufficiency.
 Talbot Interfaith Shelter is alcohol and drug-free.
 TIS is also committed to raising awareness of the issues of homelessness in the Mid-Shore's rural setting.

-Webb’s Hope is Neighborhood Service Center’s new low-income rental property at 36 West Street in Easton.
-It was named after it’s generous donor, Gregory Webb.
+Webb’s Hope is Neighborhood Service Center’s low-income rental property at 36 West Street in Easton.
+It was named after a generous donor, Gregory Webb.

 The Neighborhood Service Center is fully occupied providing safe and affordable housing for residents who are on fixed incomes and in need of more permanent housing.
 According to Marilyn Neal, Executive Director of the Neighborhood Service Center, “The new rental property will enable us to put 23 of these people in affordable housing and get them away from ‘couch surfing’ and wondering where they will spend their next night.”